CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 zip -r dashboard-writer.zip python aws lambda publish-layer-version --region us-east-2 --layer-name my-layer --description "Dashboard Writer Script Dependencies" --zip-file "fileb://dashboard-writer.zip" --compatible-runtimes python3.7 > APN.txt
 ```
+-->

+---

+## Regarding AWS and Lambda costs
+We recommend tracking your AWS billing costs when working with Lambda functions to ensure everything is set up correctly.
+We do not take responsibility for incorrect implementations or unexpected costs related to implementation of the below.
+Note also that the below is intended as a 'getting started' guide - not a fully cost optimized setup.